Stein Stone

-James Nollner "Stein" Stone Sr. (April 18, 1882 – August 25, 1926) was an American football and basketball player and coach.
+James Nollner "Stein" Stone Sr. (April 18, 1882 – August 25, 1926) was an American college football and college basketball player and coach.
 "Stein" is the German for stone.

 Vanderbilt University

 At Vanderbilt he was a member of the Delta Tau Delta fraternity.

 Football

 He was a four time All-Southern center for Dan McGugin's Vanderbilt football teams, selected for the position on all-time Vanderbilt teams in 1912 and 1934.
 He was also selected for an Associated Press Southeast Area All-Time football team 1869–1919 era.
 On another all-time team of Southerners, one finds "For center we shove in Stein Stone of Vanderbilt, who is about as good as man as the South ever saw.
 Vanderbilt will have about eight of these eleven men."
+In 1915, John Heisman selected his 30 best Southern football players, and Stone was mentioned 17th.
 He was some 6 foot 3 and 180 pounds.

 1907

 In the 1907 game against Michigan, "In the duel of centers, Stone of Vanderbilt, had the best of "Germany" Schulz.
 Michigan's massive center.
 Stone's play was spectacular all the way."
 His catch on a double-pass play then thrown near the end zone by Bob Blake to set up the touchdown run in by Honus Craig that beat Sewanee, for the SIAA championship in 1907, was cited by Grantland Rice as the greatest thrill he ever witnessed in his years of watching sports.
+Rice selected Michigan's Germany Schulz as football's greatest ever center.
+"Stone of Vanderbilt wasn't far away," he remarked.